Grain yield loss with delayed harvest is often speculated to be caused by respiration within kernels after maturing.

 Does Corn Lose Dry Matter When Field Drying?

 Harvest timing trials have also been conducted with the objective to quantify yield loss and better determine the actual cause of loss.
-1 of 6 trials conducted at universities reported either no yield reduction or no grain dry-matter loss (Table 1), although numerous unpublished trials and observations in large scale field comparisons have repeatedly observed similar yield loss as reported by Purdue University 1991-94 trials.
+Five of six trials conducted at universities reported either no yield reduction or no grain dry-matter loss (Table 1), although numerous unpublished trials and observations in large scale field comparisons have repeatedly observed similar yield loss as reported by Purdue University 1991-94 trials.
 On-farm comparisons finding yield losses ranging from 0.5 to 5 bushels for each percent drop in moisture are commonly observed by many in industry.
 There is often little to no observable harvest losses reported in these same fields, further suggesting potential kernel dry matter loss.
 However, there can be less obvious reasons causing yield differences.
 Yield monitors are known to have higher error rates when harvesting high moisture corn which can be worsened if not recalibrating in season as moisture begins to drop.
 In addition to potential yield monitor error, field losses may be present more than often realized.
-2 single kernels per square foot hidden under residue is equivalent to 1 bushel per acre loss.
+Two single kernels per square foot hidden under residue is equivalent to one bushel per acre loss (pictures at the bottom).
 Header losses are found more often as grain moisture drops below 20%.

 Weekly drops in grain moisture were similar across all trials with some variation in drydown rates among hybrids (Figure 1).
 Clinton, IL, experienced precipitation later in the harvest season, which temporarily increased grain moisture.